josephmidura/JosephMidura/README.md

 ### Hello 👋

 I'm Joseph Midura.
 My background is in engineering.
-I like open source software and data/analytics projects.
+I like open source software and working with data..
 I'm currently exploring the world of service mesh management.

 #### Find me around the web: